reutermj/cortecs-c/docs/functions.md

 // Calling foo specialized for F32: 1.1
 ```

 Function overloads can conflict with generic functions.
-To resolve such ambiguities, Cortecs prioritizes more specific instantiations over generic ones.
+Cortecs resolves these ambiguities by prioritizing more specific overloads over generic ones.
+Specifying the type arguments overrides this default.

 ```cortecs
 function foo<T>(x: T) {